-The Business Green Rewards Card is a charge card with a $0 introductory annual fee for the first year, then $95.
+The Amex Business Green Card has a $0 introductory annual fee for the first year, and then it’s $95 per year after that.
+There’s no cost to add authorized users to the card.

 - 1x Membership Rewards points on all other purchases

-When it comes to $95 annual fee business cards you really can’t compete with the Ink Business Preferred® Credit Card.
-This incredible card has a welcome bonus of 100,000 Ultimate Rewards points after spending $15,000 within three months.
+When it comes to $95 annual fee business cards you really can’t compete with the Ink Business Preferred® Credit Card (review).
+This incredible card offers a massive welcome bonus of 100,000 Ultimate Rewards points after spending $15,000 within three months.

 The card also offers 3x points on the first $150,000 spent on combined purchases every cardmember year in the following categories: